DanielChrobak/Microphone-Input-Forwarder-For-VMs-Local-Devices/README.md

 # Audio Streaming System

 This project consists of two Python scripts that work together to create an audio streaming system.
-The `audio_streamer_gui.py` captures audio from a microphone and streams it over a network to a receiver, while the `audio_receiver_gui.py` receives the audio stream and plays it through a virtual audio device which acts as a virtual microphone/input.
+The `audio_streamer_gui.py` and `audio_streamer.py` capture audio from a microphone and streams it over a network to a receiver, while the `audio_receiver_gui.py` and `audio_receiver.py` receive the audio stream and plays it through a virtual audio device which acts as a virtual microphone/input.

 ## Background